delestro/rand_cmap/README.md

 # rand_cmap
 Creates a random colormap to be used together with matplotlib, useful for segmentation tasks.
 You may choose the first or last colors to be black.
-Also, two types of colormap can be generated, 'bright' and 'soft'
+Also, two types of colormap can be generated, 'bright' and 'soft'.
+On both cases, the generated colors are restricted to never be too bright or too dark.

 ## Examples: